andrey-yemelyanov/uva-utility/README.md

 Once you initialized JUva with your UVA username/password, JUva will remember those and use them next time you launch the application.

 ###Features
-UVA Utility supports the following commands:
+JUva supports the following commands:

 ##### ```browser (set {browserPath} | get)```
 Configures a browser to be used when e.g. viewing problems or launching discussion board for a specific problem.